enesbol/NLP/README.md

 - MRL encodes information at different embedding dimensionalities.
 As per the paper, this enables up to 14x smaller embedding sizes with negligible degradation in accuracy.

+- MTEB: This benchmark covers 56 different tasks, including retrieval, classification, re-ranking, clustering, summarization, and more.
+Depending on your goals, you can look at the precise subset of tasks representing your use case.

+- BEIR: This benchmark focuses on the retrieval task and adds complexity in the form of different types and domains of questions, such as fact-checking, biomedical questions, or detecting duplicate questions.
+MTEB is largely a superset of the BEIR benchmark,

 https://arxiv.org/pdf/1909.10351.pdf: TINYBERT: DISTILLING BERT FOR NATURAL LANGUAGE UNDERSTANDING https://arxiv.org/pdf/1910.01108.pdf: DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter